-However, throughout this experience the analyst has had borne in on him a fact of overriding importance: Each system he has worked on is merely a subsystem in a larger system, indeed, one of an ever-widening congeries of systems.
-Thus, just as the radar/fighter system was part of a larger warfare system for the defense of England, the regional blood collection and distribution system supports the hospitals of its region, which are a part of the nation's health-care system; the school-busing system for Gainesville is a supporting subsystem in the educational system for this city.
+However, it has been evident that each system worked on is merely a subsystem in a larger system-indeed, one of an ever widening congeries of systems.
+Thus, just as the radar-fighter system was part of a larger warfare system for the defense of England, so the regional blood-collection and -distribution system supports the hospitals of its region, which are a part of the nation's health care system; and the school-busing system for Gainesville is a supporting subsystem in the educational system for this city.

 Consequently, the purposes of the subsystems are subservient to the purposes of the larger systems of which they are parts.
-For example, the school-assignment study aimed to use the buses to achieve a rough equality of the proportion of blacks in each school, the equal-proportion objective being an expression of a goal of the social system in which the school system was embedded.
-Similarly, the objectives the analysts adopted of having the students within two miles of their schools walk there and of limiting any bus ride to less than ten miles are quantitative interpretations of social goals perceived to be held by the community.
-Finally, it is significant to note that, for the busing system to contribute to the goals of the larger system of which it is a subsystem, it has to operate somewhat "inefficiently," if we interpret efficiency as the subsystem objective of getting the students to school with a minimum of travel.
+For example, the school-assignment study aimed to use the buses to achieve a rough equality of the proportion of blacks in each school, the equalproportion objective being an expression of a goal of the social system in which the school system was embedded.
+Similarly, the objectives the analysts adopted of having the students within 2 miles of their schools walk there and of limiting any bus ride to less than 10 miles are quantitative interpretations of social goals perceived to be held by the community.
+For the busing system to contribute to the goals of the larger system of which it is a subsystem, it has to operate somewhat "inefficiently," if we interpret efficiency as the subsystem objective of getting the students to school with a minimum of travel.

-Thus, the success of operations research workers in developing scientific theories describing important classes of phenomena occurring in man/machine operating systems and in using these models to solve problems arising in these systems has inevitably driven them to study larger and larger systems: in other words, to what has come to be called "systems analysis" (20).
+The success of operations research workers in developing scientific theories describing important classes of phenomena occurring in man-machine operating systems and in using these models to solve problems arising in these systems has inevitably driven them to study larger and larger systems or, in other words, to what is now called "systems analysis" (21).

 But this imperative arises because it is intrinsic to the problems that society has, and the ways they are embedded in large systems.
-For example: our highway traffic system combines drivers and passengers, pedestrians, roads, vehicles, the customs and rules of the road, the weather, the surrounding environment, and the energy sources that make it work; our energy system includes the sources from which we derive energy, the means for converting these sources to usable forms, the distribution devices and procedures, the using community (including the highway traffic system), the political and international environment that affects energy deliveries and costs, and the natural and economic environment in which energy is used (and that is affected by energy use); the analyst concerned with air quality must study a system consisting, not only of the atmosphere and the natural global and terrestrial features that affect its behavior, but also of the patterns of human activity (including both transportation and energy use generally) that contribute to the deterioration of air quality; and so on.
-The familiar problems of highway safety, energy, and air quality arise in the operations of these systems.
+For example: our highway traffic system combines drivers and passengers, pedestrians, roads, vehicles, the customs and rules of the road, the weather, the surrounding environment, and the energy sources that make it work; our energy system includes the sources from which we derive energy, the means for converting these sources to usable forms, the distribution devices and procedures, the using community (including the highway traffic system), the political and international environment that affects energy deliveries and costs, and the natural and economic environment in which energy is used (and that is affected by energy use); the analyst concerned with air quality must study a system consisting, not only of the atmosphere and the natural global and terrestrial features that affect its behavior, but also of the patterns of human activity (including both transportation and energy use generally) that contribute to the deterioration of air quality; and so

-As the operations research analyst is driven toward considering the operations of these larger systems, his classical partnership with the operators of the smaller subsystems (the officers and men of the RAF Fighter Command in the wartime example, the managers of the regional blood centers and the hospital blood banks, the School Board and school administrators of Gainesville) has to be extended to include, not only operating and policy officials with much larger purviews, but also scientists with other specialties relevant to the problems.
-For example, a comprehensive study of an air-quality issue could demand not only operations research analysts and meteorologists but also demographers, economists, statisticians, chemists, energy-systems engineers, and regional planners--in addition to the appropriate officials who should also participate in the work.
+As the operations research analyst is driven toward considering the operations of these larger systems, his classical partnership with the operators of the smaller subsystems (the managers of the RBC's and HBB's, for example) has to be extended to include, not only operating and policy officials with much larger purviews, but also scientists with other specialties relevant to the problems.
+For example, a comprehensive study of an air quality issue could demand not only operations research analysts and meteorologists but also demographers, economists, statisticians, chemists, energy systems engineers, and regional planners-in addition to the appropriate officials who should also participate in the work.